 - All photo entries become the property of the City of Fridley.

 One winner will be chosen in each category along with an overall winner.
-Winning photos will be features in City of Fridley publications, on City of Fridley social media pages and displayed in public places for within the city.
+Winning photos will be featured in City of Fridley publications, on City of Fridley social media pages and displayed in public places within the city.

 Initial judging will be made by City employees.
 City judges will select the top 3 photos from each category.
 The public will then vote for the best in each category along with "Best in Show".
 Judging should be based on the following:

 - Picture Quality – Color, clarity, focus